krokedil/dibs-for-woocommerce/readme.txt

 To get started with DIBS you will need an agreement with DIBS as well as your acquiring bank.
 Visit [DIBS](http://www.dibspayment.com/) website for more information.

+= How does it work? =
-When the order goes through, the user is taken to DIBS to make a secure payment.
-No SSL certificate is required on your site (even though it's strongly recommended).
-After payment the user is taken back to your thank you page.
+* When an order is placed, the customer is taken to DIBS to make a secure payment.
+* After the customer completes their payment the order is confirmed and the user is taken to the thank you page on your site.
+* Because DIBS handle the payment process for you, no SSL certificate is required (but recommended) on your site.

+= Multiple payment methods available =
+The extension comes with the following payment methods that can be activated/deactivated individually:

+* Card payment.
+* Invoice payment (via Afterpay/Arvato).
+* MobilePay Online (DK & NO).
+* MasterPass.

+= Subscription support =
+The payment gateway also support recurring payments (with the card payment method) via the [WooCommerce Subscriptions](http://woocommerce.com/products/woocommerce-subscriptions/) extension.

+= Get started =
 More information on how to get started can be found in the [plugin documentation](http://docs.krokedil.com/documentation/dibs-for-woocommerce/).